Th0rr/GeoInt-Localisator/README.md

 	for all addresses, and "selection" to get only the addresses you will selected We don't recommend using the full option if you expect a lot of results.<br/>
 Ex : -A selection
-Bug : In some cases, the reverse geocoding can lead to false results being displayed on the map.
-This is due to a geopy data error.